SNCF Class Z 6400

 The SNCF Class Z 6400 electric multiple unit trains were built by Alsthom/Carel et Fouché from 1976 to 1979.
-They are chiefly used in commuter service to the Gare Saint-Lazare in Paris, serving the northwest Paris suburbs.
+They were chiefly used in commuter service to the Gare Saint-Lazare in Paris, serving the northwest Paris suburbs.

-Seventy-five of these 4-car units built for use on suburban service in the west of Paris, operating mainly on the Transilien Line L. The 4-car units are most often used in double-formation as 8-car sets.
-43 sets have doors arranged for high platforms, while the remainder are for low platforms.
+Seventy-five of these 4-car units were built for use on suburban service in the west of Paris, operating mainly on the Transilien Line L. The 4-car units were most often used in double-formation as 8-car sets.
+43 sets had doors arranged for high platforms, while the remainder were for low platforms.

-They are being replaced by the Class Z 50000 units with complete withdrawal expected by 2021.
+They were progressively replaced by the Class Z 50000 units with the last commercial service of the Z 6400 running on 4 November 2020.
+This was earlier than originally scheduled due to a downturn in passengers numbers during the COVID19 pandemic.